 Welcome to the April 2019 installment of “Sino-Japanese Review”, a monthly column that provides a running commentary on the evolution of the important relationship between China and Japan, and helps to put current events in perspective.
+Previous installments may be found here.

 Relations with both the United States and China are at the core of Japanese foreign policy – but balancing between these two rival powers can create major diplomatic challenges.
 In mid-March, for example, Tokyo delayed its plans to invite Chinese President Xi Jinping on a state visit, a move made in order to appease the White House.
 The decision once again demonstrated the extent to which Japan’s ties with Washington take priority over Beijing.
 This is a reminder that Japan’s close alignment with the U.S. is a major structural constraint on the development of a true Sino-Japanese diplomatic entente.